robertdebock/robertdebock.github.io/how-to-use-these-roles.md

 ## [Using variable](#using-variables)

-Most roles can be controled using [variables](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html).
+Most roles can be controlled using [variables](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html).
 For example by using the `vars:` statement:

 ```yaml
 ---